 Our success will depend in part on our ability to obtain patents and maintain trade secret protection, as well as successfully defending these patents against challenges, while operating without infringing the proprietary rights of others.
 We have filed a number of U.S. patent applications on inventions relating to the composition of a variety of polymers, specific products, product groups and processing technology.
-As of September 30, 2021, we had a total of 31 issued U.S. patents and an additional 69 issued (or registered) foreign patents.
+As of June 30, 2022, we had a total of 33 issued U.S. patents and an additional 105 issued (or registered) foreign patents.
 The patents on the bioerodible technologies expire in March 2026.
-Currently, CINVANTI is covered by 8 patents issued in the U.S. which expire in September 2035 and by two patents issued in Japan with expiration dates ranging from March 2029 to September 2035.
+Currently, CINVANTI is covered by 9 patents issued in the U.S. with expiration dates ranging from September 2035 to February 2036 and by two patents issued in Japan with expiration dates ranging from March 2029 to September 2035.
 Currently, SUSTOL is covered by 6 patents issued in the U.S. and by 18 patents issued in foreign countries including France, Germany, Hong Kong, Ireland, Italy, Japan, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
-U.S. patents covering SUSTOL expire in September 2025.
-Currently, ZYNRELEF is protected by 13 patents issued in the U.S. and by 48 patents issued in foreign countries including Albania, Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Monaco, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Turkey and the United Kingdom.
-U.S. patents covering ZYNRELEF have expiration dates ranging from March 2034 to April 2035; foreign patents covering ZYNRELEF have expiration dates ranging from March 2029 to September 2035.
-HTX-034 is protected by 10 patents issued in the U.S. and by 47 patents issued in foreign countries including Albania,

-Australia, Australia, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Monaco, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Turkey and the United Kingdom.
-U.S. patents covering HTX-034 have expiration dates ranging from March 2034 to April 2035; foreign patents covering HTX-034 have expiration dates ranging from March 2034 to April 2035.
+U.S. patents covering SUSTOL expire in September 2024; foreign patents covering SUSTOL expire in September 2025.
+Currently, ZYNRELEF is protected by 14 patents issued in the U.S. and by 85 patents issued in foreign countries including Albania, Australia, Australia, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Monaco, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Turkey and the United Kingdom.
+U.S. patents covering ZYNRELEF have expiration dates ranging from March 2034 to April 2035; foreign patents covering ZYNRELEF have expiration dates ranging from November 2033 to April 2035.
+HTX-019 is covered by 9 patents issued in the U.S. with expiration dates ranging from September 2035 to February 2036 and by two patents issued in Japan with expiration dates ranging from March 2029 to September 2035.
+HTX-034 is protected by 11 patents issued in the U.S. and by 85 patents issued in foreign countries including Albania, Australia, Australia, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Monaco, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Turkey and the United Kingdom, U.S. patents covering HTX-034 have expiration dates ranging from March 2034 to April 2035; foreign patents covering HTX-034 have expiration dates ranging from November 2033 to April 2035.
 Our policy is to actively seek patent protection in the U.S. and to pursue equivalent patent claims in selected foreign countries, thereby seeking patent coverage for novel technologies and compositions of matter that may be commercially important to the development of our business.
 Granted patents include claims covering the product composition, methods of use and methods of preparation.
 Our existing patents may not cover future products, additional patents may not be issued and current patents, or patents issued in the future, may not provide meaningful protection or prove to be of commercial benefit.